dijkm88/ms1/README.md

 #### Home ####

 The home section features a large full screen background, with the business's logo being the predominant image.
-The background is from one of the owners treatments with a gradient overlay, from pink in the top-left corner to the secundairy colour beige in the right bottom corner, we've made this stand out by incorporating the parallax scrolling effect.
+The background is from one of the owners treatments with a gradient overlay, from pink in the top-left corner to a light secundairy colour in the right bottom corner, we've made this stand out by incorporating the parallax scrolling effect.

 Furthermore it contains the motto/slogan of the owner: __"Beauty is confidence directly to your face and nails"__, and an introductory text: __"Welcome to Sarina nails & Beauty"__.
-Below this, we have 2 buttons, book now and price list.
-We have kept the home section of the site fairly clean, to have a maximum impact on the visitor with the logo, motto and call to action buttons to get the user and (potential) customer to look at the price list and then a direct booking option for returning customers.
+Below this, we have 2 buttons, book now and treatments / price list.
+We have kept the home section of the site clean, to have a maximum impact on the visitor with the logo, motto and call to action buttons to get the user and (potential) customer to look at the treatments / price list and then a direct booking option for returning customers.

 The parallax scrolling is removed with a media query, as, some mobile devices like iOS and Android are not capable of processing this feature.

 #### About ####

 The 2nd section on the page is the about section.
 Again, we have a section with a header using the parralax scrolling effect, which is overwritten by a media query for mobile phones and smaller screens, as this does not work correctly on those devices.
-Choosing the about section as the second section is done to create an interest in the owner and to showcase the certifications that the owner of the salon has received, for mobile view, we have a call to action button which says: "My Certification", and on larger screens, the certifications are listed as direct gallery images below the introduction.
+Choosing the about section as the second section is done to create an interest in the owner and to showcase the certifications that the owner of the salon has received, we have a call to action button which says: "My Certification", and once this is pressed, a modal will open with a gallery showcasing the owners certifications.
 This is done so that the visitor and potential new customer is confident that once they make a booking with her salon, that they are in good hands.

 There is a small paragraph explaining to the visitor why she has choosen this proffesion, the location of where she normally does the treatments and her working hours, also, it's mentioned that if a certain treatment isn't listed, the visitor can discuss this with the owner, besides meeting at her address, she provides the option to meet on location, giving the visitor and potential customer a way to become familiar without leaving their comfort zone.